 Arbitrage Strategy: Strategies to Maximize returns

 The secret to maximize your profits is to focus on one or two strategies.
-The more strategies you use, the more mistakes you are likely to do.
+The more strategies you use at the same time, the more mistakes you are likely to do.

 In this article, we will focus on statistical arbitrage.
 Statistical arbitrage is a jargon: everyone who hears the word gets the wrong impression.
 They think it’s a tough strategy involving tough mathematical models and calculations.